-Because there are fast algorithms for solving a tri-diagonal linear system, you may think that there are fast algorithms for inverting a tri-diagonal matrix.
-In fact this is not true, and the inverse of a sparse matrix is usually not sparse.
+Even though there are fast algorithms for solving certain sparse linear system, it is still very computationally difficult to invert sparse matrices.
+In fact, the inverse of a sparse matrix is usually not sparse.
 There is rarely a good reason to invert a matrix, sparse or dense.